chandrahaswtw/ellipsis-tooltip-react-chan/README.md

 </tr>
 ```

 By default, the ```font``` is inherited.
 If we want to pass any extra styles, you can make use of ```style``` prop as shown above.
+This doesn't affect the tooltip styles but only the wrapper I mentioned.
+If you wish to change the tool tip styles, you need to send the ```className``` in ```options```.
+Go through the [react-tooltip](https://www.npmjs.com/package/react-tooltip) documentation for more information.
+I have briefly mentioned about styling the tooltip in my [DEMO](https://chandrahaswtw.github.io/ellipsis-tooltip-demo/) as well under TABLE/CSS GRID section.
+Have a look if necessary.

-### THANK YOU
+### FINAL NOTE

-Thank you for using this package in your project.
+I am extremely glad that you thought of using this package in you project.
+If you like my work, I would really appreciate if you give me a **star** on [github repo](https://github.com/chandrahaswtw/ellipsis-tooltip-react-chan).
 If you stumble across any issues, kindly raise an open issue on github repo page.